River flows (hydrograph)

 Walsh, C.J., Fletcher, T.D., and Burns, M.J.
 2012.
 Urban Stormwater Runoff: A New Class of Environmental Flow Problem.
 PLoS ONE 7(9): e45814. https://doi.org/10.1371/journal.pone.0045814

 This page should be cited as:

-Department of Environment and Science, Queensland (2013) River flows, WetlandInfo website, accessed 29 September 2021.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/processes-systems/water/hydrology/river-flows/
+Department of Environment, Science and Innovation, Queensland (2022) River flows (hydrograph), WetlandInfo website, accessed 1 February 2024.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/processes-systems/water/river-processes/river-flows/